JosephFranks/groupsieve/README.md

 timer for greater accuracy and so I can test it against primesieve's internal timer.

+You may want to download and view this file in a text editor so the formatting isn't crazy.

 Generating primes without printing them:
 					groupsieve						primesieve
 Limit			1 thread	4 threads		1 thread	4 threads